chazzka/clanekforest/clanek.md

 The Px datapoint gets assigned the depth of 3, which is lower than the adjoining area.
 This is a crucial distinction which makes the novelty detection possible.
 In the example in Figure X the max_depth=5 was sufficient to distinguish novelty datapoint.
+The first node here is the experimentally precomputed range.

 ![](https://raw.githubusercontent.com/forest-implementation/ml-experiment/main/figures/example4_noutlier_gnu_clanek.svg)
 > Figure example 4 Isolation Forest novelty point insertion using our novelty approach.
 Squares being points fed after the learning.